gedefili/azure-naming/docs/schema.md

 ### Extending with New Rules

-1. Create a module that exposes either a provider class with `get_rule(resource_type) -> NamingRule` or a factory function that returns such an object (see `providers/us_rules.py` for a working example).
+1. Create a module that exposes a provider class with `get_rule(resource_type) -> NamingRule` or a factory function returning such an object (mirroring the JSON provider contract if you need custom logic).
 2. Register the provider by setting `NAMING_RULE_PROVIDER="your.module:get_provider"` or by calling `core.naming_rules.set_rule_provider(...)` during startup.
 3. (Optional) Layer the new provider with the existing ones by returning a sequence from your factory if you want to keep the US rules alongside custom logic.
 4. Update automated tests and documentation to reflect the new rule behavior.